On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Experiments

 \textbf{ICDAR2015} \cite{karatzas2015icdar} is the Challenge 4 of ICDAR 2015 Robust Reading Competition, which is commonly used for oriented scene text detection and spotting.
 This dataset includes 1,000 training images and 500 testing images.
 In training, we first train our model using 9,000 images from ICDAR 2017 MLT training and validation datasets, then we use 1,000 training images to fine-tune our model.

-\textbf{ICDAR 2017 MLT} \cite{nayef2017icdar2017} is a multi-lingual text dataset, which includes 7,200 training images, 1,800 validation images and 9,000 testing images.
-The dataset is composed of complete scene images in 9 languages, and text regions in this dataset can be in arbitrary orientations, being more diverse and challenging.
+\textbf{ICDAR 2017 MLT} \cite{nayef2017icdar2017} is a multi-lingual text dataset.
+It includes 7,200 training images, 1,800 validation images and 9,000 testing images.
+The dataset is composed of complete scene images in 9 languages, and text regions can be in arbitrary orientations, being more diverse and challenging.

-\textbf{HRSC2016} \cite{liu2017high} contains images from two scenarios including ships on sea and ships close inshore.
-All images are collected from six famous harbors.
+\textbf{HRSC2016} \cite{liu2017high} contains images from two scenarios: ships on sea and ships close inshore.
+All images are collected from six harbors around the world.
 The training, validation and test set include 436, 181 and 444 images, respectively.

+\textbf{FDDB} \cite{jain2010fddb} is a dataset designed for unconstrained face detection, in which faces have a wide variability of face scales, poses, and appearance.
+This dataset contains annotations for 5,171 faces in a set of 2,845 images taken from the faces in the Wild dataset~\cite{berg2005s}.
+In our paper, we manually use 70\% as the training set and the rest as the validation set.